BlackCat1606/sch-Conquer/README.md

 # Conquer

 ## Introduction
-“Conquer” is a fast-paced real-time multiplayer puzzle game that combines the elements of competition, strategy and logical thinking that pushes the players to achieve a score of 100 first.
+**“Conquer”** is a fast-paced real-time multiplayer puzzle game that combines the elements of competition, strategy and logical thinking that pushes the players to achieve a score of 100 first.
 Each game for “Conquer” can be played individually or up to a maximum of 2 players at any time.

-Based on the popular old-school classic, “Dots," Conquer goes beyond being just a simple digital implementation, the rules are tweaked and players will have to think and strategise on the spot in order to win.
+Based on the popular old-school classic, “Connect the Dots," Conquer goes beyond being just a simple digital implementation, the rules are tweaked and players will have to think and strategise on the spot in order to win.

 Both players will be presented the same board of 8x8 `Dot`, with the main goal to connect all the dots of the same colour that are adjacent to one another.
 Once the dots of the same colour has been cleared, points will be awarded based on the length of the selected dots.